 When it comes to finding makeup that matches your skin, it may come as a surprise that your skin tone isn’t all that matters.
-Yes, it’s important, but your undertone (the colors that come through your skin and affect its overall hue) play a part in which products will work with your coloring too.
-Here’s how to assess your undertone:
+Yes, it’s important, but your undertone (the color that comes through your skin and affects its overall hue) plays a part in which products will work with your coloring, too.
+Here’s how to determine your undertone.

 1. Look at the inside of your arm.
 All this tried-and-true method requires is flipping your wrist and taking a look at your veins.
 If they appear blue or purple, you’re cool-toned, while green veins indicate warm-toned skin.
 If you’re not sure, you very well might be neutral.

 2. Hold a piece of white paper to your face.
-Placing something stark white, like a piece of paper next to your face can help reveal your undertone.
+Placing something stark white, like a piece of paper, next to your face can help reveal your undertone.
 The white should create a cast of color on your skin.
-If your face suddenly appears pink or blue, it’s a sign you’re cool—and if you look yellow, you’re warm.
+If your face suddenly appears pink or blue, it’s a sign you’re cool.
+If you look yellow, you’re warm.
 If your skin seems gray, you’re neutral.

 3. Consider what color of jewelry looks best on you.
-Do you steer towards gold or silver jewelry?
-Almost everyone has one metal they’re more inclined towards!
+Do you steer toward gold or silver jewelry?
+Almost everyone has one metal they’re more inclined toward!
 If gold complements your skin tone the best, you’re warm, while looking good in silver indicates cool undertones.
 If you’re an equal fan of both, you may have a neutral undertone.

 STEP #3: FIND YOUR FOUNDATION MATCH

 Now, you’re ready to find a foundation that matches your skin tone and undertone.
 How easy of an experience that is depends on the products you’re picking from.
-The L’Oréal Paris True Match™ Super Blendable Makeup keeps things simple because it’s available in a wide range of shades (33 to be exact) in all three undertones—a.k.a. there’s a color match for just about everyone.
+The L’Oréal Paris True Match™ Super-Blendable Makeup keeps things simple because it’s available in a wide range of shades (45 to be exact) in all three undertones—aka there’s a color match for just about everyone.

 STEP #4: CHOOSE A COORDINATING CONCEALER

 Despite what you may have heard, your concealer should be as close of a match to your skin as possible—not slightly lighter or darker.
 To make things easier, stick with a concealer from the same line as your foundation.
-The L’Oréal Paris True Match™ Super Blendable Multi-Use Concealer is offered in a range of 14 shades that covers all skin tones and undertones.
+The L’Oréal Paris True Match™ Super-Blendable Multi-Use Concealer is offered in a range of 10 shades that covers all skin tones and undertones.

 STEP #5: OPT FOR COLORLESS POWDER